03 Seeds, Spectra, And W Maps

 4. It subtracts that fitted contribution from the image data and keeps only the positive residual.

-5. It ranks residual pixels by unexplained signal strength.
+5. It ranks the residual pixels (the seed pixels: a small set of image pixels whose remaining, unexplained spectrum is taken as the candidate for the new component) by unexplained signal strength.
 With the Score seed-pixel metric, the ranking also favors spectra that are novel relative to the existing seed basis.

 6. It takes a small set of the strongest residual spectra, normalizes each candidate spectrum by its own maximum, averages them, smooths the average, and clamps it to positive values.